jelmervdl/document-aligner/README.md

 make -j4
 ```

-Now you should have a `bin/dalign` in your build directory.
+Now you should have a `bin/docalign` and others in your build directory.
 Note that it is
 linked to your custom Boost which makes it a bit less portable.